 Day 17: Beach Day in Kata or Kata Noi

+After two big tour days, slow down.
+This is exactly where weaker itineraries get greedy and start falling apart.
 Spend the day at Kata Beach or Kata Noi Beach.
-Swim, eat, relax, and let this be an easy day.
-These breaks are what make the itinerary sustainable.
+Swim, eat, rest, and let this be an easy day.
+Those slower beach days are what make the bigger excursions feel good instead of relentless.

 Day 18: Transfer to Ao Nang, Krabi and Sunset Walk